Christopher Wren: Later career

 After the death of Charles II in 1685, Wren's attention was directed mainly to Whitehall (1685–87).
 The new king, James II, required a new chapel and also ordered a new gallery, council chamber and a riverside apartment for the Queen.
 Later, when James II was removed from the throne, Wren took on architectural projects such as Kensington Palace (1689–96) and Hampton Court (1689–1700).

 The erection of the present Windsor Guildhall was begun in 1687, under the direction of Sir Thomas Fitz (or Fiddes) but there is a story that on his death in 1689, the task was taken over by Wren.
 It was completed at a cost of £2687 – 1s – 6d.
-The new building was supported around its perimeter by stone columns, providing a covered area beneath as a venue for corn markets.

-The story is widely told that the borough Council demanded that Wren should insert additional columns within the covered area, in order to support the weight of the heavy building above; Wren, however, was adamant that these were not necessary.
-Eventually, the council insisted and, in due course, the extra supporting columns were built, but Wren made them slightly short, so that they do not quite touch the ceiling, hence proving his claim that they were not necessary.
 However, there is little evidence that Wren was ever involved in the design or construction of the Guildhall.
 It is now believed that the story grew out of Wren's connections with Windsor and that his son, also called Christopher Wren, who served as a Member of Parliament for Windsor, commissioned the statue of Prince George of Denmark in 1713 on the south end of the building and his name was engraved underneath.
-The pillars were probably moved into the corn market from the east side of the building when an extension was added in 1829.
-The gaps at the top of the pillars are now filled with tiles smaller than the capitals.

 Wren did not pursue his work on architectural design as actively as he had before the 1690s, although he still played important roles in a number of royal commissions.
 In 1696 he was appointed Surveyor of Greenwich Naval Hospital, and in 1698 he was appointed Surveyor of Westminster Abbey.
 He resigned from the former role in 1716 but held the latter until his death, approving with a wavering signature Burlington's revisions of Wren's own earlier designs for the great Archway of Westminster School.

+Opinions on Gothic architecture

+In the course of his works at Old St Paul's, Ely Cathedral and elsewhere, Wren had occasion to closely study some of the great monuments of Gothic architecture.
+From this, he was one of the first to challenge the commonly held Renaissance belief, first espoused by Giorgio Vasari, that Gothic architecture was invented by the barbarian Goths, who destroyed Rome.
+Wren disliked this term, preferring the label "Saracenic", as he held that the style had been adapted from the refined Islamic architecture after the Crusades.
+He mentioned Europe's architectural debt to the Saracens no fewer than twelve times in his writings.
+In his report on the fabric at Old St Paul's, he wrote:

+This we now call the Gothic manner of architecture (so the Italians called what was not after the Roman style) though the Goths were rather destroyers than builders; I think it should with more reason be called the Saracen style, for these people wanted neither arts nor learning: and after we in the west lost both, we borrowed again from them, out of their Arabic books, what they with great diligence had translated from the Greeks.